ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OAuth Parameters {#iana-kinfo}

-IANA is asked to register the following entries in the "OAuth Parameters" registry, following the procedure specified in {{Section 11.2 of RFC6749}}.
+IANA is asked to register the following entries in the "OAuth Parameters" registry {{OAuth.Parameters}} within the "OAuth Parameters" registry group, following the procedure specified in {{Section 11.2 of RFC6749}}.

 * Entry \#1
   * Name: ecdh_info